-- Replacement may only be done once, just after visual examination; - Spare meters used for replacement are chosen from the spare lots at random.
+- Replacement shall only be done once, just after visual examination; - Spare meters used for replacement shall be chosen from the spare lots at random.

-If it is impossible to complete whole sample according to the rules mentioned above, the application to extend the period of validity of the verification on the basis of sampling inspection must be rejected.
+If it is impossible to complete the whole sample according to the rules mentioned above, the application to extend the period of validity of the verification on the basis of sampling inspection shall be rejected.

-Remark: Limiting of the number of spare meters used for replacing sample meters in cases (a), (b) and (c) results from the assumption that if the limit is exceeded, this means that a lot contains too many meters meeting those three criteria.
+Remark: Limiting the number of spare meters used for replacing sample meters in cases (a), (b) and (c) results from the assumption that if the limit is exceeded, this means that the lot contains too many meters meeting those three criteria.